maja42/goval/readme.md

 #### Bitwise Not `~`

-If performed on a floating point number, the number is casted to an integer if possible.
+If performed on a floating point number, the number is cast to an integer if possible.
 If decimal places would be lost during that process, it is considered a type error.
 The resulting number is always an integer.